schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-guides.md

 ```
 As you can see, we referenced a [ValueSet](basic-concepts-and-guides.md#valueset) in this binding.
 When adding an actual slice for your use case, you will have to reference an existing [ValueSet](basic-concepts-and-guides.md#valueset) resource or create a new
-a new one.
+one.
 A guide on how to create them can be found [here](basic-concepts-and-guides.md#creating-valuesets-for-dsf-processes).

 Since the [discriminator](https://www.hl7.org/fhir/R4/profiling.html#discriminator) requires
 `Task.input.coding.code` and `Task.input.coding.system` to be present, we will make `Task.input.coding` mandatory as well: